BDC Hamburger Icon

 Dial-up internet

-Dial-up internet uses a standard phone line and an external or internal modem to convert an analog signal to digital.
+Dial-up internet uses a standard phone line and an external or internal modem to convert an analog signal into a digital one.
 It connects to the internet with speeds ranging from 28 to 56 kilobits per second (Kbps).
 Traditional telephone companies still manage dial-up internet service across the country.
-Because the data moves along the same lines as landline telephones, phone calls and internet access can’t occur simultaneously.
+The data moves along the same lines as landline telephones, so phone calls and internet access can’t occur simultaneously.

-There are still some internet service providers (ISPs) that offer dial-up service.
+Some internet service providers still offer dial-up service.
 For example, NetZero and Juno provide accelerated dial-up that promises up to five times the standard dial-up speed.

 Dial-up internet pricing